Geborgen/nordic-souls/README.md

 - Unable to download `Skyrim_Default.ini`:
   - Go back to the [this section](#steam-setup) section and change your game language to English.

-If you are still having issues, visit the [Wabbajack Discord](https://discord.com/invite/wabbajack) or [my server](https://discord.com/invite/9cRs3KPyuW). **Please do not ask for support before going through these steps.**
+If you are still having issues, visit the [Wabbajack Discord](https://discord.com/invite/wabbajack) or [my server](https://discord.com/invite/9cRs3KPyuW). **Please do not ask for support before going through the above steps and reading the [FAQ](https://github.com/Geborgen/nordic-souls/blob/main/FAQ.md).**

 ## Post-Installation